You can insert your own 3D objects into projects and use Spark AR Studio to edit them, add interactivity, logic and animation.

-Uncheck this box to stop the instance and any children from being rendered in the scene.
+Clear this box to stop the instance and any children from being rendered in the scene.

 Edit the position, scale and rotation of the instance in your scene.
 If your 3D object is animated, these properties will be controlled by the animation.

 Insert combinations of patches into the Patch Editor, like tap gestures.

 If your 3D object has animations, they'll be listed here.
 Clicking the circle next to the animation will open the Patch Editor and create an animation patch.
 Find out more about creating animated effects using the Patch Editor.